 As opposed to the Conflict Organs, a Free-Play Organ is not linked to a particular character.
-Free-Play Organs help enriching the overall narrative.
-They nurture group actions and relationships between characters.
-Later on, when you role play these Organs, every player will have equal power in creating the narration.
+Free-Play Organs help to enrich the overall narrative.
+They nurture group actions and relationships between the characters.
+Later on, when you role play these Organs, each player will have equal power in creating the narrative.

-As before, describe a Free-Play Organ in a few sentences and place the card paper (oriented tall) somewhere along the timeline between pre-existing organs but never before The Guts or after the End Organ.
+As before, describe a Free-Play Organ in a few sentences and place the paper card (oriented tall) somewhere along the timeline between the pre-existing organs but never before The Guts or after the End Organ.